hananoyama/architectural_kata/README.md

   * A smart fridge can track its own inventory levels and act as its own point-of-sale.
 The product packaging for a meal has an RFID tag that a receiver on the fridge can detect and the act of removing an item from the fridge/closing the door completes the transaction and records the data to the Byte Tech network.

   * The kiosk point-of-sale system (Toast) tracks sales and inventory levels, which are updated when the venue staff completes the sale.

+* What if there is insufficient ingredient inventory at a kitchen to prep a meal order?
+  * An SLA needs to be set up between the Farmacy Food merchant and any kitchen supplying meals.